MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pofxsetcomponentresidency.md

 ## -returns

 None.

 ## -remarks

 The calling driver supplies an estimated residency time that PoFx can use as a hint to improve performance.
 PoFx uses this hint to select an appropriate low-power Fx state for a component that is in the idle condition.

 The device driver can call <b>PoFxSetComponentResidency</b> each time a change in circumstances requires a change in the estimated residency time.
 After each call, the new estimated residency time remains in effect until the driver calls <b>PoFxSetComponentResidency</b> again to update it.

-If a component is in the idle condition when <b>PoFxSetComponentResidency</b> is called, PoFx might change the component’s Fx state to accommodate the new estimated residency time specified by the caller.</p>
+If a component is in the idle condition when <b>PoFxSetComponentResidency</b> is called, PoFx might change the component’s Fx state to accommodate the new estimated residency time specified by the caller.